Fox682/Projects/E&C DNS.md

 If you need a refresher on how to set this up, you can check out Digital Oceans tutorial on [How to setup SSH Key-Based Authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 It is **absolutely ok** to interact with your VPS and do the rest of the config from the PiHole if you're comfortable.
 If you do you will need generate a private/public key pair for the Pi if you do!
+This is a great option if you do not have a virtual machine or another linux/unix based computer around.

 Make sure to generate a private/public keypair for your system if you plan on accessing your VPS, remember you only need to give the server your PUBLIC key information it's in the `id_rsa.pub` file.